megvii-research/TransMVSNet/README.md

 ## 📦 Data preparation
-In TransMVSNet, we mainly use [DTU](https://roboimagedata.compute.dtu.dk/), [BlendedMVS](https://github.com/YoYo000/BlendedMVS/) and [Tanks and Templs](https://www.tanksandtemples.org/) to train and evaluate our models.
-You can prepare the corresponding data by following the below instruction.
+In TransMVSNet, we mainly use [DTU](https://roboimagedata.compute.dtu.dk/), [BlendedMVS](https://github.com/YoYo000/BlendedMVS/) and [Tanks and Temples](https://www.tanksandtemples.org/) to train and evaluate our models.
+You can prepare the corresponding data by following the instructions below.

 ### ✔  DTU
 For DTU training set, you can download the preprocessed [DTU training data](https://drive.google.com/file/d/1eDjh-_bxKKnEuz5h-HXS7EDJn59clx6V/view)